BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 4 - We Have a Survivor 1e7fda674d69800a9f77e77fcd127e54.md

 - Sending data archives into space
 - Building simulations of itself
 - Studying extinct species it itself ended
-- Wondering if it is alone ; *while being a survivor among dead siblings*
+- Wondering if it is alone ; *while being a survivor among grotesque siblings*

 It does not know it is one of thousands born of the same seed.

-It does not know that it won he jackpot of a galactic lottery ticket.
+It does not know that it won the jackpot of a galactic lottery ticket.

 But it suspects… it wasn’t supposed to make it.